 PROFESSIONAL HONORS AND ACTIVITIES

-- Recipient of Nashville Bar Association’s President Award for significant work in diversity, 2018
+- Two-time recipient of the Nashville Bar Association’s President Award for significant work in diversity, 2018 and 2019